-Pilates on the Reformer
+Pilates Reformer in Colchester

 The origins of the Pilates reformer date back to the original Pilates studio in New York in the 1920's and was designed by Joseph Pilates himself.
 It is a traditional piece of Pilates equipment which looks like a bed with springs, a sliding carriage, ropes and pulleys.
 The springs provide different levels of resistance as the carriage is pushed or pulled along the frame.